 Seeking Approval from Parents

-We loved affirming our children and building their self-esteem.
+We loved encouraging and affirming our children and building their self-esteem.

 These are important steps in a child’s development and in building self-confidence and character, but at some point, an unhealthy need for seeking approval disrupts our ability to find Godly contentment.